one-covenant/crabtensor/README.md

 ---

-A low level Rust library for creating and interacting with Bittensor subnets, originally developed for [rule30 / Subnet 36](https://github.com/womboai/rule-30-solver).
-Built using [subxt](https://github.com/paritytech/subxt)
+A low level Rust library for creating and interacting with Bittensor subnets, built using [subxt](https://github.com/paritytech/subxt).

 ## Features